MunGian/Hackathon2-Group-50-/README.md

 ## Game Features
 - Single player gameplay, providing an immersive and personal gaming experience.
-- Immersive storytelling that keeps player engaged throughout their quest for the Infinity Stones.
+- Immersive storytelling that keeps player engaged throughout their quest for the Mystic Stones.
-- Engaging storyline divided into 5 chapters, each centered around collecting an Infinity Stone and discovering interesting items.
+- Engaging storyline divided into 5 chapters, each centered around collecting Mystic Stones and discovering interesting items.
 - Save and load function to resume gameplay at any chapter and keep track of progress.
 - Progressive difficulty, intense boss battles against 3 powerful adversaries who becoming more powerful and dealing higher damage as the story unfolds.
 - Wide selection of weapons, each with different damage capabilities, offering strategic choices for players.